angarsky/diveintopython/learn/variables_and_types.md

 a = None
 ```

-> Note: In Python, you can declare a variable without assigning it a value by simply using the variable name followed by an equal sign (=), like so:
+> Note: In Python, you can declare a variable without assigning it a value by simply using the variable name followed by an equal sign (=).

+Let's see how to define a variable in Python without assigning it a value:

 ```python
 variable_name =